-- sharp edges and corners; - moving parts which have the potential to cause injury; - equipment instability; - flying particles from imploding cathode ray tubes and exploding high pressure lamps.
+- sharp edges and corners; - moving parts that have the potential to cause injury; - equipment instability; - flying particles from imploding cathode ray tubes and exploding high pressure lamps.

-- rounding of sharp edges and corners; - guarding; - provision of safety interlocks; - providing sufficient stability to free-standing equipment; - selecting cathode ray tubes and high pressure lamps that are resistant to implosion and explosion respectively; - provision of markings to warn users where access is unavoidable.
+- rounding of sharp edges and corners; - guarding; - provision of SAFETY INTERLOCKS; - providing sufficient stability to free-standing equipment; - selecting cathode ray tubes and high pressure lamps that are resistant to implosion and explosion respectively; - provision of markings to warn USERS where access is unavoidable.